 In contrast, indirect painting involves creating a highly developed underpainting of values in one step.
 A second step of adding translucent glazes over the underpainting follows.
 This essentially breaks the painting down into two distinct processes - one that focuses on value and another that focuses on color.

 The following video demonstrates the process of indirect painting.
 A monochromatic underpainting is developed first, followed by multiple applications of color glazes.
-(More on this lesson can be found under the video, further down the page.)

 Both direct and indirect painting each have their own advantages and both can be used within the same painting.